casualGamer-dev/Nuon/src/lib/crypt_ops/lib_crypt_ops.md

 ### RNG facilities ###

-The most basic RNG capability in Tor is the crypto_rand() family of functions.
+The most basic RNG capability in Nuon is the crypto_rand() family of functions.
 These currently use OpenSSL's RAND_() backend, but may use something faster in the future.